 I’m in the midst of moving to Active Campaign after using Greenrope for the last year.
 I’ve done a lot of research and talked with many other entrepreneurs and bloggers and the three email marketing solutions I recommend at the moment are:

-Active Campaign This is the my current email marketing platform and it’s one of the easiest out there.
+Active Campaign This is my current email marketing platform and it’s one of the easiest out there.
 Send newsletters, design beautiful email campaigns, and keep in touch with your contacts and customers starting at $9 per month.
-They also offer a FREE 14 day trial.
+They also offer a FREE 14-day trial.

 Mailchimp A great email service if you are just starting out.
 Free for up to 2,000 subscribers and 12,000 emails per month.

 Convertkit This is a newer platform that I see several top bloggers moving to, including Pat Flynn.
 This platform was built specifically for bloggers and like Active Campaign, it helps you manage emails lists and drip campaigns.
 The price tag is a big higher, starting at $49 a month for up to 3,000 subscribers.

 SumoMe – I am in the midst of documenting my journey using SumoMe for list building.
 This FREE tool is a must if you interested in building your email list.
 The plugin also offers several other free tools as well as a Pro paid version.